Document Approval: How it works, Tips, and Best Practices

 3. A contract needs to be signed by multiple people

 A contract is a legally binding agreement between two or more parties.
 It should outline the terms and conditions of the agreement, as well as any penalties for breaking it.
 The contract should be signed by all of the parties involved in order to make it legally binding.

-A financial report contains information about a company’s financial status, including its income, expenses, and assets and liabilities.
+A financial report contains information about a company’s or project’s financial status, including its income, expenses, and assets and liabilities.
 It is usually presented in the form of a balance sheet, income statement, and cash flow statement.
-The financial report will need to be approved by the company’s board of directors before it can be released to the public.
+A team may need to approve the accuracy of the created report.

 The project plan needs to be approved by a manager in order to continue forward with the project.
 The manager will ensure that the plan is feasible and has considered all necessary factors before moving forward.